emasondawiz/play2/README.md

 # play2
-This is a play2 repo
+This is a play2 repo lets go